Complete Cubaris Isopod Care Guide - Isopods For Sale UK | PostPods

 • Breeding intervals 2-4 months between broods

-Compare to Powder species which can produce broods every few weeks — Cubaris are properly a patience species.
-Most colonies need 12-18 months of patient husbandry before reaching substantial numbers.
+Compare to Powder species, which can produce broods every few weeks - Cubaris are a patience genus.
+A premium cave morph can need 12-18 months of patient husbandry before reaching substantial numbers.
+Panda King and White Shark are the exceptions worth knowing about: first mancae inside three to six months, and a working colony inside a year.

 Optimising for Breeding